Robdboer/Multilingual-Feature-Extractors/README.md

 # ASReview multilingual feature extractors

 This extension to ASReview implements several multilingual feature extractor algorithms, allowing for the analysis of records in multiple languages.
-The following sentence transformers are currently implemented:
+The following feature extractors are currently implemented:

 - sentence-transformers/distiluse-base-multilingual-cased-v2 [Source](https://huggingface.co/sentence-transformers/distiluse-base-multilingual-cased-v2)